millette/dat-shell/README.md

 [![Dependency Status](https://gemnasium.com/badges/github.com/millette/dat-shell.svg)](https://gemnasium.com/github.com/millette/dat-shell)
 > Dat shell.
 Open a remote dat and explore with cd, ls, etc.

+## DEPRECATED

+Note that `dat-shell` hasn't been updated in a few years.
+Hoping to get back to it in 2020.

 dat-shell is part of the [dat][] Peer-to-Peer universe.
 It's useful to explore remote dats by their key without having to download them.
 Think of it as bash for dats, letting you ```cd```, ```ls``` and ```cp``` at will.

 ![dat-shell screencast][screencast]